MIBismuth/personal-webpage/website/markdown/error-propagation.md

 ### The reveal: evil eval

 If high processing time was potentially service breaking, this was a whole other level of threat to the service itself.
-Contraty to what [this user said on StackOverflow](https://stackoverflow.com/a/61038846), Sympy's [parse_expr()](https://docs.sympy.org/latest/modules/parsing.html#sympy.parsing.sympy_parser.parse_expr) method still seems to use python's built-in eval() ([source code](https://github.com/sympy/sympy/blob/2197797741156d9cb73a8d1462f7985598e9b1a9/sympy/parsing/sympy_parser.py#L903-L911)), even with `evaluate` parameter set to `False`.
+Contrary to what [this user said on StackOverflow](https://stackoverflow.com/a/61038846), Sympy's [parse_expr()](https://docs.sympy.org/latest/modules/parsing.html#sympy.parsing.sympy_parser.parse_expr) method still seems to use python's built-in eval() ([source code](https://github.com/sympy/sympy/blob/2197797741156d9cb73a8d1462f7985598e9b1a9/sympy/parsing/sympy_parser.py#L903-L911)), even with `evaluate` parameter set to `False`.

 Python's [eval()](https://docs.python.org/3/library/functions.html#eval) is a very powerful tool that allows for the execution of arbitrary code as a Python expression.
 I'm not gonna pretend to be cybersecurity expert, but I had participated in a few CTF events with Python Jailbreaks and knew better than to try to fight against this security vulnerability.